tehmaze/vc/README.md

       -o string
         	output (default: stdout)

+The render engine will first evaluate the template file and retrieve all desired secret paths and keys.
+Next, it will contact Vault and fetch the requested secrets.
+The render engine will report a fatal error if any of the secrets are missing or if there is an error contacting Vault.

+### Function `decode`

+Retrieves an encoded secret stored in Vault.

+Example:

+    We can have any {{decode "secret/test.json"}} type.

+### Function `secret`

-The template has a function "secret", which allows for looking up secret values stored in Vault.
+Allows for looking up secret values stored in Vault.
 The function expects a path to a generic secret and a key.

 Example:

     The value for key foo at secret/test is: {{secret "secret/test" "foo"}}

-The render engine will first evaluate the template file and retrieve all desired secret paths and keys.
-Next, it will contact Vault and fetch the requested secrets.
-The render engine will report a fatal error if any of the secrets are missing or if there is an error contacting Vault.

 # Type key